Fourteen Years and Counting

 One week after my first chemo on May 24th, my husband and I met with a breast cancer oncologist at Duke University Medical Center.
 He was not very encouraging and explained that this was a serious breast cancer.
 We got the impression from him that I was not going to be around to worry about whether I had one or two breasts, and he did not recommend a bilateral mastectomy.
 I told my husband and myself then that I was going to prove them wrong.
 My last chemo was the Wednesday before my 52nd birthday on July 18th.
 After my first chemo, I was put into “chemopause” instead of “menopause.”

 I had surgery on August 8, 2001.
-During the follow-up scans after surgery (CT, MRI, and Bone), a quarter-size spot showed up in my liver, plus my liver enzymes were “sky high”.
+During the follow-up scans after surgery (CT, MRI, and Bone), a quarter-size spot showed up in my liver, plus my liver enzymes were “sky high.”
 That weekend was the second hardest of all of them.
-We had our “pity party” that Saturday and my husband and I said lots of prayers.
+We had our “pity party” that Saturday, and my husband and I said lots of prayers.
 By Monday, we were ready to really fight with all our strength.
 I had 2 healing prayers within a 10-day period, and when I had a liver MRI in preparation for a biopsy, the spot was no longer there.
 The doctor said that the spot was possibly the duodenum and the radiologist read the scan incorrectly.
 Later, I hugged my oncologist and he seemed surprised and said, “What was that for?”
-I told him that he had a tough job – he said that I did, since I was the patient, and I told him, “Not for long – I am going to be healed.”
+I told him that he had a tough job, giving patients bad news.
+He said that I had the tough job, since I was the patient.
+And I told him, “Not for long – I am going to be healed.”

-After having a port placed on my right chest wall, I began weekly Taxol on August 28, 2001 and finished on March 21, 2002.
-In the middle of weekly chemo, I started radiation on December 10th and had 33 sessions, completing them on January 28, 2002.
+After having a port placed on my right chest wall, I began weekly Taxol (135 mg) on August 28, 2001 and finished on March 21, 2002.
+In the middle of weekly chemo, I started radiation, with reduced Taxol, on December 10th and had 33 sessions, completing them on January 28, 2002.
 I said prayers during all 33 treatments.

 During follow-up visits with my GYN and surgeon in 2005, I asked them if they expected me to be doing so well 4 years later, and they both said they did not really think I would be around, because it is such a serious cancer.
 I told them I was glad they did not tell me that earlier.